imacat/flask-digestauth/docs/source/index.rst

-.. flask-digest-auth documentation master file, created by sphinx-quickstart on Tue Dec  6 15:15:08 2022.
+..
+Flask-Digest-Auth documentation master file, created by sphinx-quickstart on Wed Dec  7 09:40:48 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.